The Mazda Miata is one of the most fun cars to drive. We’re not the only ones that think so—it’s the best-selling two-seater convertible in history!

 You could go for a high compression engine rebuild and upgrade the ECU, with something like EcuTek, but let’s be honest here – you’re never going to see crazy power numbers.

-Or, you could do it right and install a turbo or supercharger kit.
+Or, you could do it right and install a turbo or Miata supercharger kit.

 When making performance mods, remember that a clutch upgrade is also in order.
 Your standard clutch will be slipping in no time if you begin to put 300 HP through it on a daily basis.

-This is a huge topic but if you haven’t heard, doing an engine swap is popular among Mazda Miata drivers.
+This is a huge topic but if you haven’t heard, Miata engine swaps are probably more common than any other car.
 For the most part this is happening in NA and NB Miatas, mainly due to how cheap they are.